Women’s Gymnastics In The Olympics – The Best

 It is the best!
 Biles won four gold medals at the 2018 Winter Olympics in Pyeongchang, South Korea, and became the first American to win an award in all four individual events.

 AFTER DOMINATING INDIVIDUAL AND TEAM COMPETITIONS, the U.S. gymnast Simone Biles won the gold medal for women’s all-around gymnastics.
-Biles set a new Olympic record for the individual overall, adding to her already dominant career.
-She also won gold medals in the floor exercise, balance beam, and vault, becoming only the third gymnast, after Nadia Comaneci of Romania and Gabby Douglas of the United States, to sweep all four gold medals women’s gymnastics.
+Biles set a new Olympic record for the individual, adding to her dominant career.
+She also won gold medals in the floor exercise, balance beam, and vault, becoming only the third gymnast, after Nadia Comaneci of Romania and Gabby Douglas of the United States, to sweep all four gold medals in women’s gymnastics.

-She has also won six gold medals at the World Gymnastics Championships and four awards at the World Championships, making her the most decorated American gymnast in history.
+She has also won six gold medals and four awards at the World Gymnastics Championships, making her the most decorated American gymnast in history.

 This book helped Simone Biles deal with criticism after the Olympics